AI4Bharat/ezAnnotate/steps_to_build.md

 ```

 - Now, you should be able to go to [http://localhost:3000](http://localhost:3000) and view the on-prem website.
 - What now?
-Go mind your own business.
+Go do whatever you want.